 This Inquiry encourages students to undertake experiences- community service, internships, paid employment-related to their long-term goals.
-The course may be taken twice for credit for a maximum of six credits.
+The course may be taken twice for credit for a maximum of six credit hours.

 HONR 383.
 Study Abroad (0-0-0)